christophe-calmejane/Hive/docs/EventJournal.md

 `File > Export > Event Journal...` exports a snapshot of the current session at any time while recording.

+The Export button of the viewer offers two formats: a journal file snapshot (live session only) and a CSV file (all events or only the currently filtered ones), for analysis in a spreadsheet.

+## File association

+The `.hej` extension is associated with Hive (macOS `Info.plist` document types, Windows installer file associations with the `Icon_HEJ` icon, Linux AppImage mime type), so double-clicking a journal file opens it in a viewer window: `MainWindowImpl::loadFile()` handles the extension like `.ave`/`.ans` files (command line arguments, macOS FileOpen events, and forwarding to the already running instance on Windows).
+On macOS, FileOpen events received before the MainWindow is created (eg. while the splashscreen is displayed) are buffered by `HiveApplication` and loaded once the window exists.

 ## Possible future improvements

 - Additional event types (entity renames, unsolicited notification losses, Milan compatibility changes, stream format changes).